chiranjeevsehgal/Clickshop---Frontend/README.md

 <h1 id="title">Setting up ClickShop - Frontend</h1>

-<p id="description">ClickShop is a sleek and scalable eCommerce web app built with Angular 19 Tailwind CSS and TypeScript.
-It connects to a powerful Spring Boot backend to deliver a seamless shopping experience with features like secure OAuth2 + JWT authentication Razorpay payments AI-powered personalization using Gemini and email notifications via Mailtrap.</p>
+<p id="description">ClickShop is a sleek and scalable eCommerce web app built with Angular 19, Tailwind CSS and TypeScript.
+It connects to a Spring Boot backend to deliver a seamless shopping experience with features like secure OAuth2 + JWT authentication, Razorpay payments, AI-powered personalization using Gemini and email notifications via Mailtrap.</p>